2000 Solheim Cup

 The 6th Solheim Cup Match was held between 6 and 8 October 2000 at Loch Lomond Golf Club, Luss, Dunbartonshire, Scotland.
 Europe won the trophy for the second time, by a score of 14 to 11 points.
 Carin Koch holed the winning putt, coming back from three down to beat Michele Redman.

 Teams

-The European team consisted of seven automatic qualifiers and five wild card picks from Captain Dale Reid.
-The US team consisted of 10 automatic qualifiers and two picks from Captain Pat Bradley.
+The European team consisted of seven automatic qualifiers and five wild card picks from Captain Dale Reid, presented on 3 September.
+The US team consisted of 10 automatic qualifiers and two picks from Captain Pat Bradley, presented on 24 September.